digitallysavvy/group-video-chat/Guide.md

 Let's start with the `container`, it wraps the three divs used to display the local and remote video streams, along with the media controls.
 Working our way from the top down, the `full-screen-video` div is for playing one of the remote users in full-screen mode.
 The `remote-video-container` is for dynamically adding/removing the remote video tracks as they are published into the channel.
 The `local-video-container` to display the local user's camera.
 Lastly, the `local-media-controls` which contains the buttons to control muting and unmuting the mic and camera tracks, starting and stopping the screen-share, and leaving the channel.

-Now looking at the `overlay` we can see its a simple modal with an embeded form, a single input for the `Channel Name`, and a button to `Join Channel`.
+Now looking at the `overlay` we can see it's a simple modal with an embedded form, a single input for the `Channel Name`, and a button to `Join Channel`.
 We're going to use the `Channel Name` as a way of grouping users together into the same video chat.

 ## Adding in CSS and JS
 Now that we have our html set up, we can drop in some simple html styles.
 Open the `style.css` file and add this CSS below the existing CSS.